Isn't It Now?

-Isn't It Now? is the twelfth studio album by American neo-psychedelic band Animal Collective.
+Isn't It Now? is the twelfth studio album by the American neo-psychedelic band Animal Collective.
 It was released on September 29, 2023, on Domino.
 With a runtime of slightly over 64 minutes, it is their longest studio album to date.
 It was largely developed during the same 2019 writing sessions that produced their 2022 album Time Skiffs, but by contrast with that album's pandemic-era remote recordings, it was recorded in person.

 Background and recording

 While the album was co-produced and mixed by Russell Elevado in the winter of 2021, it was written and developed in the summer of 2019 at a cabin in Leiper's Fork, Tennessee, alongside the material for their 2022 album Time Skiffs.
 The group chose the material for Time Skiffs from that set of songs based on what would be easier to record remotely during the COVID-19 pandemic, while Isn't It Now? would feature material that relied more on a live dynamic and improvisation.
 The album was recorded over the course of 12 days in late 2021 at the Bunker in Brooklyn, and mastered by Heba Kadry.

 Alongside songs that would appear on Time Skiffs, all of the tracks except for "All the Clubs Are Broken" were performed regularly on the group's 2022 tour, with some having debuted in 2018 at a New Orleans show ("Magicians from Baltimore", "Defeat") and during the Sung Tongs Tour ("Genie's Open").

 The releases of Time Skiffs and Isn't It Now? mark the first time since 2004's Sung Tongs and 2005's Feels that the group has released albums one year after another.
 It is also the first time since Feels and 2007's Strawberry Jam, and the second overall, that the group has released two consecutive albums as a quartet.